~ (Tilde) - Toggle the debug console which many commands are run from. Use

 tp <x> <y> [<MapId>].

-restartround- Restarts the round, sending players back to the pre-round lobby.
+restartround- Restarts the round as it normally ends, sending players back to the pre-round lobby.

 restart- Completely restarts the server.